icicel/ahn/README.md

 If there already are vowel characters on the relevant consonant, the carrybacked vowel sits on top.
 - very agile - ĺē̈ 'd̀ú

+In practice, any whitespace between a carryback and its vowel is removed.
+This process is somewhat misleadingly called "kerning", and is done in order to increase text density and disguise the shorter words of Āĥn.
+- super agile - õḱë'd̀ú

+### Symbol interaction

+For the purposes of carrybacking, symbols don't count as letters and carrybacks can skip over them.
+- the 84-year-old - ıś̄́̈ 84-*ê-'un

+This also means that kerning is effectively cancelled if there is a symbol in the way.
+- "super" agile - «õḱë» 'd̀ú
+- no & yes - â̄́ & "o
+- murder is 100% illegal - r̃eńè'ò 100% 'ú̧d̈u

+A common exception is for numbers, which do allow the kerning to take place (assuming there's whitespace that can be kerned).
+- the 84 year old - ıś̄́̈ 84*ê'un

 ### Paragraph-initially

 One problem with this method is that at the start of a paragraph, there is no consonant to the left *at all*  that the vowel can latch on to.